shaal/DrupalPod/Drupal Core Development Composer Project.md

 ### How it works

 The composer.json at the project root uses a Composer path repository so that when the drupal/drupal package is installed, it's symlinked in from the Drupal core git clone, at the branch that the clone has checked out.

 Drupal core itself defines path repositories in its top-level composer.json.
 These need to be overridden in the project root composer.json so they point to inside the Drupal core git clone.

+Additionally, the paths to the drupal/core-recommended and drupal/core-dev packages are defined as path repositories, so that the package versions which are fixed in those metapackages are respected in the project.
+This means the same versions are installed as if installing Composer packages on a plain git clone of Drupal core.

 ### Manual Installation